Safe Schools Coalition Victoria

 - Learn more about the National Safe Schools Symposium

-Safe Schools Coalition Victoria (SSCV) supports sexual diversity in schools.
+Safe Schools of Coalition Victoria (SSCV), funded by the Victorian Government and established in partnership with Gay and Lesbian Health Victoria at La Trobe University and the Foundation for Young Australians, supports sexual diversity in schools.
 An initiative incubated by FYA and grown through a partnership with Rainbow Network Victoria, it is now an independent coalition funded by the Department of Education and Early Childhood Development (DEECD) and the Department of Health (DOH).
 The coalition of schools and supporters is dedicated to creating safer educational environments where same sex attracted and gender questioning young people are supported, every family can belong, every teacher can teach, and every student can learn.
 SSCV provides training and resources for every school in Victoria to support sexual and gender diversity.
 The coalition recognises that a supportive and inclusive school environment is a key factor in well being and educational outcomes and a right for all young people.
 Any school that is a member of SSCV provides students with the opportunities and environment to have the courage to speak up and be who they are, the imagination to see a bright future and the will to make it happen.

 Going to school should be straightforward: young people learning insafe and inspiring environments.
 However, many Australian students experience homophobia, which affects their well being and impedes their ability to learn and stay engaged in school.